Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Related work

-Similar "add" operations have been explored as object insertion in computer vision, where models generate an object image to be added to an input background image.
-They are also categorized into training-based~\citep{singh2024smartmask,canberk2024erasedraw} and training-free approaches~\citep{tewel2025add}, but in either case, they rely on segmentation models to create training data or guide the generation process.
-It means that a particular subset of pixels in the image is assumed to be wholly replaced with the generated one through the "add" operation.
-As "add" in the audio domain involves mixing rather than replacing, these approaches cannot be directly applied to our setting.
+Similar \emph{add} operations have been explored in computer vision, where models generate an object image to be added to an input background image.
+They are also categorized into training-based~\cite{singh2024smartmask,canberk2024erasedraw} and training-free approaches~\cite{tewel2025add}, but in either case, they rely on segmentation models to create training data or to guide the generation process.
+This means that a particular subset of pixels in the image is assumed to be entirely replaced by the generated pixels via the \emph{add} operation.
+As \emph{add} in the audio domain involves mixing rather than replacing, these approaches cannot be directly applied to our setting.

-We took the training-based approach for this study to conduct the "add" operation in the audio domain and designed our framework to eliminate the necessity of special types of training data.
-This makes this approach more practical and adaptable to video-to-audio synthesis tasks.
+We adopted a training-based approach for this study, utilizing the \emph{add} operation in the audio domain, and designed our framework to eliminate the need for specialized training data.
+This approach makes it more practical and adaptable for video-to-audio synthesis tasks.